 In 1990, Marlene Warren was murdered by a person dressed as a clown when she answered the door.
 In 2017, DNA evidence led to an arrest for Marlene’s murder.
 While serious crimes and even murder are not common in reality, the “evil clown” archetype has been disturbing many people for a long time.

-It can make a lot of sense why the fear of clowns exists.
 The intensity of the fear can vary from person to person.
-While true coulrophobia might not be quite as common, the anxiety, the discomfort, and the uneasiness people feel around clowns is extremely common.
-When breaking down where the fear can come from, it really does make a great deal of sense why people are afraid.
+While true coulrophobia might not be quite as common, the anxiety, discomfort, and uneasiness people feel around clowns is extremely common, and should not be dismissed or mocked.

 The important thing to remember is that coulrophobia, like any other phobia, can be treated.
 Therapy can help provide tools to manage anxiety that develops from the phobia.
-As individuals improve in anxiety management, they may be carefully and slowly exposed to their fear.
-When thoughts, pictures, or interactions trigger their fear-based response, they can use the anxiety management techniques they learned to cope.
+As individuals work to treat their anxiety, they may be carefully and slowly exposed to their fear.
+When thoughts, pictures, or interactions trigger their fear-based response, they can use the anxiety management techniques they learned in therapy to cope.

 Over time, their overwhelming fear may become more manageable or even eliminated completely.
-Therapy and anxiety management can allow people arrive to a place where they are able to live without their crippling fear and live a life without inhibitions.
+Therapy and anxiety management can allow people arrive at a place where they are able to live without their crippling fear.